 The services will be provided in four phases from south to north.
 The area of each phase is shown on Plan PH/001.
-The EA will be required for at least 10 years.
+The EA will be required for at least 10 years to implement from commencement and a validity period before commencement of 5 years should be provided.